 Oppo F series has been very popular among smartphone users due to its claim of being a “Selfie Expert”.
 The latest addition to the series is the Oppo F7, and the company maintains the past claim.
-Although Oppo isn’t a very new brand, it has its stronghold in China, India, and Pakistan, where its budget phones and mid-range series have done considerably well in against other Chinese rivals such as Vivo.
+Although Oppo isn’t a very new brand, it has its stronghold in China, India, and Pakistan, where its budget phones and mid-range series have done considerably well against other Chinese rivals such as Vivo.

-Just like the predecessor, Oppo F7 targets the young segment who is selfie and music enthusiast.
-What kind of smartphone Oppo F7 turned to be in our review, let’s find out.
+Just like the predecessor, Oppo F7 targets the young segment who is a selfies and music enthusiasts.
+What kind of smartphone did Oppo F7 turned to be in our review, let’s find out.